Ascherfeld, Clara (10-31-1875 to 2-2-1963)

 He is also responsible for the medallion portrait of Edgar Allen Poe on the Poe Monument, which is located in the Westminster Presbyterian churchyard at the corner of Greene and Fayette Streets in Baltimore City.

 He is buried in Loudon Park Cemetery.
 His younger brother was a well-known sculptor in Baltimore.
 Both were prominent in the artistic and social life of their adopted hometown.

-Born in Hamburg, Germany and a long-time resident of the Baltimore.
+Dr. Zassenhaus was born in Hamburg, Germany, to Julius H. and Margaret Ziegler Zassenhaus, and was a long-time resident of the Baltimore.
 She earned a bachelor's degree from the University of Hamburg in 1938 and thereafter worked in Hitler's justice department where she used her position to aid the victims of the Nazi regime.

 Dr. Zassenhaus received honorary doctoral degrees from Western Maryland College, Goucher College, The College of Notre Dame of Maryland, Towson University and the University of Maryland.

 Her award-winning book Walls, about her experiences in Germany, was translated into many languages and is still in print.
 It was named one of the top 25 books for young adults in 1974.
 Another of her books was made into a television documentary.
 She was a nominee for the Nobel Peace Prize in 1974 and received high honors in Europe.
 William Donald Schafer presented her the Mayor's citation and Gov. Harry Hughes named her to the Maryland Hall of Fame.